quii/learn-go-with-tests/pointers-and-errors.md

 You can see that the addresses of the two balances are different.
 So when we change the value of the balance inside the code, we are working on a copy of what came from the test.
 Therefore the balance in the test is unchanged.

 We can fix this with _pointers_.
 [Pointers](https://gobyexample.com/pointers) let us _point_ to some values and then let us change them.
-So rather than taking a copy of the Wallet, we take a pointer to the wallet so we can change it.
+So rather than taking a copy of the whole Wallet, we instead take a pointer to that wallet so that we can change the original values within it.

 ```go
 func (w *Wallet) Deposit(amount int) {